create a one-page website on WordPress

 Deleting any of the sections is simple.
 Start by clicking somewhere in the general area of the undesired section.
 Ideally, you’ll want to click somewhere away from text or images and in a more open area.
 The reason for this is that if you click on something like a piece of text, then WordPress will think that you want to edit that block of text and not the overall section block it’s nested in.

 You don’t need to worry about those editing options for now.
-To delete the section, tap the three vertical dots on the righthand side of the popup menu.
+To delete the section, click the three vertical dots on the right-hand side of the popup menu.
 This will open a dropdown menu.
-Scroll to the bottom and click on Delete:
+Scroll to the bottom and click Delete:

 And that’s it.
 The section will be gone.